 - Preheat oven to 180°C (350°F).
 Line two cookie sheets with parchment paper.
 Set aside.

-- Carefully measure the flour and liquids in small container.
-I recommend to use grams/oz and fl.oz or ml for precision.
+- Carefully measure the flour and liquids in a small container.
+I recommend using grams/oz and fl.oz or ml for precision.
 Coconut flour contains 4 times more fiber than regular wheat flour.
 If you are not precise the dough can be too dry or too moist.

-- In a medium mixing bowl, add all the ingredients, order doesn't matter : coconut flour, melted coconut oil and maple syrup.
+- In a medium mixing bowl, add all the ingredients, the order doesn't matter: coconut flour, melted coconut oil, and maple syrup.

 - Combine with a spoon at first.
 The dough will be very wet and it dry as you go.
 It should take about 2 minutes to form a cookie dough ball.
 After 1 minute, knead the dough with your hands to gather the dough together and form a dough ball.
 If too dry, add a splash more liquid sweetener, 1 teaspoon at a time until it comes together.
 If it is too moist, add more coconut flour, same 1 teaspoon at a time.
 You want to get a soft buttery cookie dough ball.

 - Place the cookie dough ball onto a piece of parchment paper.
-Press another pieces of parchment paper on top.
+Press another piece of parchment paper on top.
 Use pieces of about 20 cm long (8 inches).